gbirke/git-rebase-training/README.md

 	git fetch origin --tags --force

-This will reset the tag `clean-slate` to whatever is set on the remote repository.
+This will reset the tag `clean-slate` to whatever commit the tag references on the remote repository.
 The tag `clean-slate` will always be the most current version of the `main` branch.

 TODO